matthew-tfs/mjcb.io/content/blog/00039-goodbye-wordpress-hello-hugo.md

 ## Conclusion ##

 Hugo is an excellent option for creating static websites, and I was able to move from WordPress to Hugo without any major issues.
 My only issue with it was that I did not make the change earlier.
 I will very likely convert the [Ten Fifteen Solutions](https://tenfifteen.ca/) website in the future, as it is the last website I am running that uses WordPress.

+The biggest advantage to converting from WordPress to Hugo is that my website is no longer trapped in a database.
+The entire contents of the website are not in plaintext Markdown files, so it is trivial to quickly change the content without requiring cumbersome tools to do so.
+It allows the website to be even more portable, so if I need to convert to a different platform in the future, it will be even easier to do.

 ## Links ##